Zlatko Todorovski

-Zlatko Todorovski (Злaткo Toдopoвcки, born 30 April 1972) is a retired Macedonian international football player.
+Zlatko Todorovski (Злaткo Toдopoвcки, born 30 April 1972) is a Macedonian former professional footballer who played as a midfielder.
+He made two appearances for the Macedonia national team.

 Club career

-Playing as midfielder, he played with FK Vardar, FK Rabotnički and FK Makedonija Gjorče Petrov in the Macedonian First League.
+Playing as midfielder, Todorovski played with FK Vardar, FK Rabotnički and FK Makedonija Gjorče Petrov in the Macedonian First League.
 In June 1999 he left Vardar and signed with German side VfB Leipzig, but during the winter break he moved to Serbian side OFK Beograd and played with them the second half of the 1999–2000 First League of FR Yugoslavia.

 International career

-He made his senior debut for Macedonia in a June 1998 friendly match against Bosnia and Herzegovina and has earned a total of 2 caps, scoring no goals.
+Todorovski made his senior debut for Macedonia in a June 1998 friendly match against Bosnia and Herzegovina and has earned a total of two caps.
 His second and final international was a September 1998 friendly against Egypt.